-Ask the pupils to work in groups of three, four, five or six to come up with three different examples where they would use different measurements, that is length, area, capacity or mass.
-Can you see a difference in the motivation of the pupils depending on the group size?
+Ask the student teachers to work in groups of 3, 4, 5 or 6 to come up with five different contexts where fractions can be used (eg rate, probability, proportion).
+Can you see a difference in the motivation of the student teachers depending on the group size?